RubenSystems/task-dispatcher/README.md

 # Task Dispatcher
-Asynchronous execution of tasks and thread reuse for minimal runtime overhead.
+Asynchronous execution of tasks and thread reuse for minimal runtime overhead in the creation of threads.

+This is useful for:
+- Generic thread management: Like the pthread API, this accepts any ```c void *``` parameter function.
+The library manages the creation and joining of threads.
+- Web servers: This can be used to asynchronously manage multiple clients.

+or anywhere else a thread pool is used.

 # Instructions